How I Built an Online 5-Figure Business While Working Full Time

 This is almost a passive-income activity, as, once you create the designs (to do this you can use Canva) and the listings, and set up everything, you won’t have much to do — you’ll only have to accept the orders placed by your customers.

-Now you might ask, “Ok, so what should I do when I receive an order through Etsy, if I don’t have any physical product to ship?”
+Now you might ask, “Ok, so what should I do when I receive an order through Etsy or Launchcart, if I don’t have any physical product to ship?”

-To create a print-on-demand product all you need is to open an account on Printful and link it to your Etsy account.
+To create a print-on-demand product all you need is to open an account on Printful, create your first products and link them to your store.

 Printful is a print-on-demand, order fulfillment and warehousing platform that lets you design a product, and send an order to a print provider every time a customer makes a purchase.